return to the MAIN pageGo BACK PRINT this page

 Dispatches from Dr. Joel Dvoskin

 Dr. Joel Dvoskin is one of America's leading forensic psychologists.
-He is certified by the American Board of Professional Psychology, a fellow of the American Psychological Association, President of the Psychologists in Public Service division of the American Psychological Association, and President-elect of the APA's American Psychology - Law Society division.
+He is a Diplomate in Forensic Psychology of the American Board of Professional Psychology, and a Fellow of the American Psychological Association (APA) and the American Psychology-Law Society.
+Dr. Dvoskin has served as President of Division 18 of the American Psychological Association, Psychologists in Public Service (2000-2001), and of Division 41 of the APA, the American Psychology-Law Society (2006-2007).
 He has received awards from the National Coalition for the Mentally Ill in the Criminal Justice System and the American Academy of Psychiatry and the Law.
 Dr. Dvoskin is an assistant professor at the University of Arizona, New York University Medical School, and Louisiana State University Medical Center.
 Since 1995, he has operated a full-time private practice of forensic psychology, providing expert testimony on civil and criminal matters and consultation in the provision of mental health and criminal justice services and workplace and community violence prevention programs.
+Dr. Dvoskin is the author of numerous articles and chapters in professional journals and texts, including Using Social Science to Reduce Violent Offending.

 October 2006: Dr. Joel Dvoskin—one of America's leading forensic psychologists—visited New Orleans recently.
 He saw heartbreaking squalor, and it had nothing to do with Hurricane Katrina.
 Click here to read Dr. Dvoskin's account of the experience.